 - An interactive map pictures how Supplemental Nutrition Assistance Program (SNAP) cuts will affect your state.
 Here is a more detailed article about the cuts.

-- Here are some great visuals about the economic benefit of Food Stamps.
+- Here are some great visuals about the economic benefit of SNAP.

-- How can cuts to Food Stamps impact recipients and their community?
+- How can cuts to SNAP impact recipients and their community?

 - Pennsylvania is reconsidering asset testing for people who apply for Supplemental Nutrition Assistance (SNAP) benefits.